Capital punishment in Botswana

-Capital punishment in Botswana is a legal penalty, and is usually applied for murder under aggravated circumstances.
+Capital punishment in Botswana is a legal penalty applicable for murder under aggravated circumstances.
 Executions are carried out by hanging.
+It is the only country in Southern Africa that still actively practices capital punishment.

-There is on average one execution per year, and the execution usually takes place some years after the trial.
-One execution was carried out in 2016, two in 2018, one in 2019, and one in 2020.
+There is on average one execution per year, and the execution usually takes place some years after the award of sentence by the trial court.
+In recent years, one execution has been carried out in 2016, two in 2018, one in 2019, and one in 2020.
+Another two executions were carried out on February 8, 2021.
+As of January 17, 2025, there are 17 people on death row in Botswana.